kilbot/WooCommerce-Dev-Docker/readme.md

 password: password
 ```

-> The first build may take some time to complete.
-If you can not access the site, try again after 5-10 minutes.
+> The first build may take some time to complete, if you can not access http://localhost try again after 5-10 minutes.

 ## Configuration